 What should I wear?

 Bottom line, wear what you are comfortable wearing.
-We gather as God’s loved people; some come casual (especially to Wednesday and Saturday worship), many others more dressed up (especially to the Sunday 10 am service).
+We gather as God’s loved people; some come casual (especially to Wednesday worship), many others more dressed up (especially to the Sunday 10 am service).
 It’s your call.
 After all, we are thrilled that you’re with us and want you to be more focused on the experience than what you’re wearing.

 Will I fit in?